adhithya1217/HackOrbit_Project_Walmart_Fraud_Detection_System/README.md

 ## DAY 2
 ## 6th commit
-Completed the code and cheking for updates as mentor mentioned yeaterday..
+Completed the code and cheking for updates.. and i have added  Real-Time Fraud Probability Gauge and also added visual Interactions ..